 - Cold-brew coffee

-The brewing process used with these methods are essentially very similar and straightforward: it all comes down to combining coffee with water in a pot/jar/mug.
-Let’s have a look at a few options on how to make coffee in a pot on the stove.
+The brewing process for all these methods is essentially very similar: combinine grounds with water in a pot/jar/mug.
+Let’s have a look at a few options on a stovetop coffee brewing.

 Method #1: Cowboy coffee